jpbarto/aws_autocompliance_workshop/README.md

 - https://aws.amazon.com/blogs/security/how-to-automatically-update-your-security-groups-for-amazon-cloudfront-and-aws-waf-by-using-aws-lambda/
 - https://github.com/awslabs/aws-config-rules

-## simple demonstration of security groups and the CLI ability to view and modify AWS resources
+## Simple demonstration of security groups and the CLI ability to view and modify AWS resources
 Part 1:
 - Via the console create a security group that permits SSH ingress with no egress (ssh-sg)